 - 40 possible points each; 240 possible semester points - The 6 exams will be based entirely on the textbook A Sociology Experiment. - Each exam will consist of multiple-choice questions; will cover the textbook's assigned readings; and will have 20 questions, worth 2 points each.
 Thus, each exam will count up to a possible 40 points.

 The exams will be available within the modules.

 To prepare for each exam, FIRST READ EACH CHAPTER CAREFULLY.
+That alone should be sufficient.
 The following tips will also help you study.